(Redirected from creators)

 The IndieWeb is about owning your domain and using it as your primary identity.

 Being a creator means you must do one or more of:

-As an indieweb creator, you must be using the things you create (code, design, ux) on your personal site.
-If it's not good enough for you, then it's not good enough for the indieweb.
+As an IndieWeb creator, you must be using the things you create (code, design, user experience) on your personal site.
+If it's not good enough for you, then it's not good enough for the IndieWeb.

-Lastly, one of the goals of IndieWebCamp is to empower each other and interoperability among our sites, encouraging re-use of code, design, ux and thus:
+Lastly, one of the goals of IndieWebCamp is to empower each other and interoperability among our sites, encouraging re-use of code, design, user experience and thus:

 You must share at least some part of what you create.

 You don't have to share the entirety of what you create or even most of it.

 Just find some part of it that it at least minimally useful, and that you're OK with sharing.